310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Mao %}
-Your body's light after all, Sengoku — super-agile moves are your forte.
+Your body's light after all, Sengoku — extremely agile moves are your forte.
 It seems like you don't have enough stamina, though.

 You're already feeling really tired, right?
 You’re almost out of breath.